Roy Steur

-Roy Johannes Maria Steur (born 1 February 2005) is a Dutch footballer who plays as a goalkeeper for PSV Eindhoven.
+Roy Johannes Maria Steur (born 1 February 2005) is a Dutch footballer who plays as a goalkeeper for club Volendam.

 Career

 From Volendam in the Netherlands, Steur was reportedly a height of 1.92 m tall by the time he was seventeen years-old.

-Steur joined the youth academy at AFC Ajax in 2015 and progressed through their academy before moving to Bayer 04 Leverkusen in 2021.
+Steur joined the youth academy at AFC Ajax in 2015 and progressed through their academy before moving to Bayer Leverkusen in 2021.
 In January 2023 Steur left Germany to return to the Netherlands and signed a two-and-a-half-year contract with PSV Eindhoven.

 He made his senior debut on 17 April 2023 for Jong PSV in the Eerste Divisie against Jong Ajax, earning credit for his saves in a 5–4 defeat despite conceding five goals.

+On 9 July 2025, Steur signed a three-year contract with Volendam.